-Keep yourself in check
+Keep Yourself in Check

 It’s easy to indulge in a few extra mince pies during the festive season, so keeping yourself in check is essential if you don’t want any extra pounds making their way onto your waistline.
 An easy way of doing this is to buddy up with someone and make sure you are both on the same page.
-It’s really easy to feel like you are ‘missing out’ if you’re doing it alone, but you are more likely to stay focussed if you are given the task of motivating someone else.
-Food diaries are the perfect way to keep track of calorie consumption.
+It’s really easy to feel like you are ‘missing out’ if you’re doing it alone, but you are more likely to stay focused if you are given the task of motivating someone else.
+Food diaries are the perfect way to keep track of calorie consumption as well.

 Make sure a piece of crackling or an extra mince pie isn’t something that you allow yourself as a reward for ‘good eating’.
-The most important thing is that you don’t associate reward with food.
+The most important thing is that you don’t associate the reward with food.
 If you manage to stick to your goals, treat yourself to a blow dry or new lipstick instead.

 Walk it off

-Short and sharp
+Short and Sharp

-Get it over with
+Get it Over With

 The lack of sunlight at this time of the year can be very demotivating, but don’t wait until the afternoon to get your workout in.
 If you have a house full of extended family, try to get up a little earlier and pop to the gym before they rise.
-Not allowing your routine to be knocked off kilter is something you need to be very disciplined about.
+Not allowing your routine to be knocked off kilter is something you need to be disciplined about.

-Cook it yourself
+Cook it Yourself

 Pop your ice skates on and get moving.
 You’ll get an excellent workout without feeling like you’re over-exerting yourself.
 Your legs and core will thank you later.

 If you are not willing to give up on all the treats that come at this time of year, there are two things you need to know to keep on top of your wedding-ready body.
 Firstly, don’t go overboard.
-Keep your portions small and discipline yourself to only allow the bear minimum in order to get your kicks.
-No need to have four roast potatoes when just one will do the trick of satisfying you.
+Keep your portions small and discipline yourself to only allow the bare minimum in order to get your kicks.
+There’s no need to have four roast potatoes when just one will do the trick of satisfying you.

-Try a winter sport
+Try a Winter Sport